iconengineering/lyons-stormwater-masterplan/docs/alternative-analysis.md

 Cost Index 2016 Second Quarter Report.
 A rolling four-quarter inflation rate of 1.2673 was used to adjust unit costs.

 Operation and Maintenance was also included within the UD MP Cost worksheet.
+Maintenance to remove sediment and debris and conduct structural repairs on storm drain manholes and inlets was assumed to occur one every year.
-Manhole and inlet maintenance was assumed to occur once every five years.
-Maintenance on detention basins and water quality facilities was assumed to occur every other year.
+Maintenance to remove tree and weeds and sediment and debris in open channel alternatives was also assumed to occur once every year.
+Costs for maintenance of the hydraulic drops for the Red Hill Gulch West Channel was assumed to occur once a year.

 Inlet quantities were calculated assuming an inlet interception capacity of 1 cfs / foot of inlet.